Academic Advisory Council (AAC)

 Prof. Dr. Louise Gunning-Schepers – University Professor of Health and Society at the University of Amsterdam; former President, Executive Board of the University of Amsterdam and the Amsterdam University of Applied Sciences

-Prof. David P. Landau – Distinguished Research Professor of Physics and founding Director of the Center for Simulational Physics at the University of Georgia; Fellow of the American Physical Society (APS)
+Prof. David P. Landau – Distinguished Research Professor of Physics and founding Director of the Center for Simulational Physics at the University of Georgia; Fellow of the American Physical Society (APS); Chair of the C20 Commission on Computational Physics for the International Union of Pure and Applied Physics (IUPAP)

-Wolf Lichtenstein – Chief Executive Officer, Webtrekk GmbH; former partner, McKinsey & Company, Inc.; former General Manager at SAS Germany, Austria and Switzerland
+Wolf Lichtenstein – Senior Advisor McKinsey & Company Inc.; former General Manager at SAS Germany, Austria and Switzerland

 Prof. Sir Colin Lucas – Emeritus Vice-Chancellor of Oxford University; Chairman Emeritus of the British Library, former Trustee, The Andrew W. Mellon Foundation (New York)